anirudh9260/Stocks_Analysis/README.md

 # Stonks
-This repository containes code to download, update and keep a database of all the stocks in NIFTY500 Index.
+This repository contains scripts to download, update and keep a database of all the stocks in NIFTY500 Index.
-It also contains various scripts to perform technical analysis of the stocks.
+It also contains various scripts to analyse and perform technical analysis of the stocks.